LBPUnion/ProjectLighthouse/README.md

 ### LittleBigPlanet 1

 For LittleBigPlanet 1 to work with RPCS3, follow the steps for LittleBigPlanet 2.
 First, open your favourite hex editor.
 We recommend [HxD](https://mh-nexus.de/downloads/HxDSetup.zip).
 Once you have a hex editor open, open your `EBOOTlocalhost.elf` file and search for the hex values `73 63 65 4E 70 43 6F 6D 6D 65 72 63 65 32`.
 In HxD, this would be done by clicking on Search -> Replace, clicking on the `Hex-values` tab, and entering the hex there.
 Then, you can zero it out all references by replacing it with `00 00 00 00 00 00 00 00 00 00 00 00 00 00`.
-Save the file, and your LBP1 EBOOT can now be used with RPCS3.
+What this does is remove all the references to the sceNpCommerce2 function.
+The function is used for purchasing DLC, which is impossible on Lighthouse.
+The reason why it must be patched out is because RPCS3 doesn't support the function at this moment.
+Then save the file, and your LBP1 EBOOT can now be used with RPCS3.

 Finally, take a break.
 Chances are that took a while.